 Who invented the battery?

-The Italian physicist Alessandro Volta developed the first electrochemical cell in 1748.
-The term of "battery" according to electronic devices fundamentally appeared with Franklin in the same year in order to describe the collection of multiple electrochemical cells.
-In 1791, while working at Bologna University, Luigi Galvani discovered that the muscle of a frog would contract when touched by a metallic object.
+The Italian physicist Alessandro Volta developed the first electrochemical cell.
+The term of "battery" according to electronic devices fundamentally appeared with Benjamin Franklin in order to describe the collection of multiple electrochemical cells.
+In 1792, while working at Bologna University, Luigi Galvani discovered that the muscle of a frog would contract when touched by a metallic object.
 This phenomenon became known as animal electricity.
 Prompted by these experiments, Volta initiated a series of experiments using zinc, lead, tin and iron as positive plates (cathode) and copper, silver, gold and graphite as negative plates (anode) and invented the first battery also known as the voltaic pile in 1800.

 How do I find the right VARTA alkaline battery?

-According to the spread offers, it's always complicated to find the right battery.
+According to the wide offer, it's always complicated to find the right battery.
 With the VARTA ranges it is easy to find the right battery for your device.

-There are two kinds of VARTA batteries: Alkaline (primary) and rechargeable (NiMH) batteries.
+There are two types of VARTA batteries: primary and rechargeable (NiMH) batteries.

 The VARTA Alkaline batteries belong to the primary batteries which couldn't be recharged.
 Strictly, primary batteries are useful where long periods of storage are required.
 VARTA alkaline range offers different products with specific functions in order to answer at best all your expectations.

 - VARTA LONGLIFE Max Power batteries deliver precise and flexible energy for digital devices such as digital cameras or blood pressure monitors.

 - VARTA LONGLIFE Power batteries offer the powerful energy needed for devices with high energy consumption such as battery operated toys or flashlights.

 - VARTA LONGLIFE batteries perform especially well in devices with constant and low energy needs, such as remote controls or wall clocks.